Secret Stores Reference

 AWS_ACCESS_KEYfor a key that has access to the Secrets Manager as environment variables on the relay server.

-Vault is a secrets storage tool which is self-hosted on your own infrastructure. strongDM supports authenticating to HashiCorp Vault with either a TLS Certificate or Token Authentication.
+Vault is a secret store tool which is self-hosted on your own infrastructure. strongDM supports authenticating to HashiCorp Vault instances with either a TLS Certificate or Token Authentication.